openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 # RuleSet Documentation

-This document is a help guide for `RuleSet`, a data validation language that non-coding domain experts can use to develop, maintain, and communicate data validation rules.
+This document is a help guide for RuleSet, a data validation language that non-coding domain experts can use to develop, maintain and communicate data validation rules.
-The accompanying data validation program, `ruleset-engine`, validates a data table against rules written in RuleSet.
+The accompanying data validation program, ruleset-engine, validates a data table against rules written in RuleSet.

 ## Key Features